"What feels good is good."

 Embracing Pleasure

 The Addict chases pleasure compulsively, never satisfied, always needing more.
-He uses pleasure to numb pain rather than to celebrate life.
-The Hermit denies himself pleasure out of fear, shame, or a belief that pleasure is wrong.
-He's cut off from his body and his aliveness.
+He uses pleasure to numb pain rather than celebrate life.
+The Hermit denies himself pleasure out of fear, shame, or belief that pleasure is wrong.
 The Mature Lover embraces pleasure with presence and gratitude.

 Embracing pleasure includes:

 Sensuality: Enjoying the pleasures of the senses—taste, touch, smell, sight, sound.
-A good meal, a warm bath, beautiful music, soft fabric, fragrant flowers.
+A good meal, beautiful music, soft fabric, fragrant flowers.

 Play: Taking pleasure in play, games, laughter, fun.
 Not everything needs to be serious or productive.